Srkuleo/fitness_app/README.md

 #### Priority

-- _Finish refactoring workout card.
-Finish setting UI._
+- _Finish refactoring cards container._
 - _Add alert before deleting w/o and disable edit button if there is no w/os rendered.
 Also add alert message before closing add or change form._
 - _Make start button a link component that leads to new page with workout details._
 - _Work around setting planetscale db and prisma schema._